Intestinal gland

 In histology, an intestinal gland (also crypt of Lieberkühn and intestinal crypt) is a gland found in between villi in the intestinal epithelial lining of the small intestine and large intestine (or colon).
-The glands and intestinal villi are covered by epithelium, which contains multiple types of cells: enterocytes (absorbing water and electrolytes), goblet cells (secreting mucus), enteroendocrine cells (secreting hormones), cup cells, myofibroblast, tuft cells, and at the base of the gland, Paneth cells (secreting anti-microbial peptides) and stem cells.
+The glands and intestinal villi are covered by epithelium, which contains multiple types of cells: enterocytes (digesting and absorbing nutrients and electrolytes), goblet cells (secreting mucus), enteroendocrine cells (secreting hormones), cup cells, tuft cells, and at the base of the gland, Paneth cells (secreting anti-microbial peptides) and intestinal stem cells.
+Underlying the epithelium of the crypts and villi is the lamina propria, which contains various stromal cells including fibroblasts, myofibroblasts, telocytes, vascular and lymphatic capillaries, and leukocytes.

 Structure

 Intestinal glands are found in the epithelia of the small intestine, namely the duodenum, jejunum, and ileum, and in the large intestine (colon), where they are sometimes called colonic crypts.
 Intestinal glands of the small intestine contain a base of replicating stem cells, Paneth cells of the innate immune system, and goblet cells, which produce mucus.
 In the colon, crypts do not have Paneth cells.

 Function

 The enterocytes in the small intestinal mucosa contain digestive enzymes that digest specific foods while they are being absorbed through the epithelium.
 These enzymes include peptidase, sucrase, maltase, lactase and intestinal lipase.
 This is in contrast to the gastric glands of the stomach where chief cells secrete pepsinogen.

 Also, new epithelium is formed here, which is important because the cells at this site are continuously worn away by the passing food.
 The basal (further from the intestinal lumen) portion of the crypt contains multipotent stem cells.
 During each mitosis, one of the two daughter cells remains in the crypt as a stem cell, while the other differentiates and migrates up the side of the crypt and eventually into the villus.
 These stem cells can differentiate into either an absorptive (enterocytes) or secretory (Goblet cells, Paneth cells, enteroendocrine cells) lineages.
 Both Wnt and Notch signaling pathways play a large role in regulating cell proliferation and in intestinal morphogenesis and homeostasis.

 Loss of proliferation control in the crypts is thought to lead to colorectal cancer.